mmfrenkel/chirp/README.md

 Once the username is approved, the _Chirp!_ interactive application will open.
-The application, without any channels created or messages sent, will load only with a 'Welcome' channel that all users share and are added to by default.
+The application, without any channels created or messages sent, will load only with a `Welcome` channel that all users share and are added to by default.

 <p align="center">
   <img src="./site_images/app-no-messages.png" width="700" title="App Without Messages">